Madek/madek-webapp/doc/development/submit_and_review_process.md

 2. This single commit must be directly related to the current working branch (either `next` oder `madek-v3`).

-3. The submit comment must contain the three following:
+3. The submit comment must contain the four following items:

-    1. a link pointing to the related test run on ci2.zhdk.ch,
+    1. a link pointing to the test result on ci2.zhdk.ch,
+    2. a link pointing to the style-check result on ci2.zhdk.ch,
-    2. a link pointing to the coverage result on ci2.zhdk.ch, and
+    3. a link pointing to the coverage result on ci2.zhdk.ch, and
-    3. a link pointing to the corresponding code analytics on code climate.
+    4. a link pointing to the corresponding code analytics on code climate.

 Reviewing